preaudc/tech-articles/FlumeFileChannel.md

 ```

 That way, you can:
-- flush the events from the cMyLogType channel into the kMyLogTypeAvro avro sink.
+- flush the events from the cMyLogType channel into the kMyLogTypeAvro avro
+  sink.
-- fix the country header (drop all characters except the first two consecutive alphabetic ones) in the rMyLogTypeAvro Avro Source using the above Flume interceptor.
+- fix the country header (drop all characters except the first two consecutive
+  alphabetic ones) in the rMyLogTypeAvro Avro Source using the above Flume
+  interceptor.
-- write the events with a now fixed country header in the kMyLogType HDFS Sink (by routing them through cMyLogTypeAvro File Channel).
+- write the events with a now fixed country header in the kMyLogType HDFS
+  Sink (by routing them through cMyLogTypeAvro File Channel).

 ### Flush the File Channel

+Set the flushFileChannel topology described above in
-Restart the impacted Flume agents, and wait for the cMyLogType File Channel fill percentage to decrease down to 0%, e.g. for agent a1:
+`$FLUME_HOME/conf/flume-conf.properties` and restart the impacted Flume
+agents, and wait for the cMyLogType File Channel fill percentage to decrease
+down to 0%.

+For exampe for agent a1:

 ```shell
 watch -n 1 'curl -s http://flume.mycompany.com:<agent a1 monitoring port>/metrics | jq -Mr ".[\"CHANNEL.channel_Impression_storeInHdfs\"] | .ChannelFillPercentage"'